TommySharpNZ/Ulanzi-TC001-API-Monitor/README.md

 3. Captive portal should open automatically (or navigate to `192.168.4.1`)
 4. Configure your WiFi credentials
 5. Device will connect and display its IP address
-6. Browse to the displayed IP address to configure API settings
+6. Browse to the displayed IP address to continue configuration

 ## Configuration